verinogueira/docthesis1-skilled-unskilled/README.md

 The construction of the dataset and the estimations use Stata.
 Code for data cleaning and analysis is provided as part of the replication package.
 The main file runs all of the code to generate the data for the 10 figures and 3 tables in the paper.
 The replicator can expect the code to run for a couple of minutes.

-This README complies to the structure and content that have been suggested by [Endorsers](https://github.com/social-science-data-editors/template_README/blob/development/Endorsers.md) of several journals of Social Sciences.
-Their template is available [here](https://github.com/social-science-data-editors/template_README/blob/master/template-README.md).

 --------
 ## Data Availability and Provenance Statements